jcreek/MupBot/README.md

 Notice the naming convention for the function is 'command' followed by your desired command, in camelCase.
 For example, a command of `thisisalongcommand` would have a function called `commandThisIsALongCommand`.

+## Feature suggestions

+Here are some ideas for features you could have a go at adding:

+- Response randomiser - have the bot give a random response from a set of responses whenever someone tags it

 ## Running the bot using Docker

 ### Installing Docker